Closing the gap in MSK outcomes

 0.0M1

-Annual healthcare costs for neuroplastic pain in the United States
+Annual healthcare costs for chronic pain in the United States

 Estimated lifetime healthcare costs per chronic pain patient